thdrmrphy/calendar/README.md

 Anyway, what's Pathfinder?
 It's a Python script that checks your Terrain calendar for events in your unit on the current day and, if there's something, it'll post information to Jandi via a webhook.
 Additionally, by specifying your weekly meeting day (such as Thursday, the default), the bot can confirm if there is no event in Terrain to users on Jandi.

+Please note: This is not a foolproof application.
+It does not handle errors well.
+It relies somewhat on humans not creating edge cases.
+Please do not rely on it.
+It's just a convenience.

 ## Dependencies

 ```